Urban flooding slowly becomes a priority issue for Switzerland

 Current dominant strategies to combat urban flooding

-Australia has long been known for its flood-control measures and an innovative water-management approach since the 1980s known as Water Sensitive Urban Design.
-This strategy reduces stormwater flows and increases soil moisture through decentralised infrastructures such as green roofs, permeable pavements, constructed wetlands, and rainwater tanks.
-Similar concepts elsewhere include the United Kingdom’s Sustainable Urban Drainage System, the United States’s Low Impact Development, and Singapore’s Active, Beautiful and Clean Waters Programme.
+Australia has been known for its flood-control measures and innovative water-management approach since the 1980s, called Water Sensitive Urban Design.
+This strategy reduces stormwater flows and increases soil moisture using decentralized infrastructures like green roofs, permeable pavements, constructed wetlands, and rainwater tanks.
+Similar concepts in other countries include the United Kingdom’s Sustainable Urban Drainage System, the United States’s Low Impact Development, and Singapore’s Active, Beautiful and Clean Waters Programme.

 In Denmark, Copenhagen is taking a novel approach to preventing repeated flooding.
 The ongoing SkybrudsplanExternal link, or Cloudburst Management Plan, costs €1.8 billion (CHF1.76 billion) and aims to transform the city into a “sponge”: the idea is to redesign public spaces and infrastructure so they can absorb and retain vast amounts of rainwater, much like a sponge would, during periods of intense rain, and release it back into the water cycle.